 Research suggests that genetics also play a role in an individual's predisposition to photoaging.
 Specific gene mutations, such as those in LOC105374069, STXBP5L, and FBXO40, have been linked to disparities in how severely individuals experience photoaging signs, such as pigmentation unevenness, wrinkles, and skin laxity.
 Understanding these genetic connections can be helpful in providing individualized skin care strategies that target an individual's unique susceptibilities to sun exposure, potentially reducing some of the damaging effects associated with photoaging.

-Skincare test
+Skincare Test

 This test provides information on your skin type and the care it requires based on your genetic profile.